k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/github-dir/application-repository-dir/backend-microservice-dir/README.md

 The naming convention for the source code repositories within the Sambar/LeBar/k8or web applications adheres to a consistent structure, designed for clarity and organization:

+* **Example:** `flow-2-ua0206-no-us-en-sd2-lo-src-cod-php-rep-sd2-dgo`
     * **flow-2:** Indicates that this resource belongs to the `User Registration` Flow-2 of the Sambar web application, signifying its functional context within the broader application.
     * **ua0206:** Represents a unique identifier assigned to the backend microservice, ensuring its distinct identification within the system.
 This component consists of two parts:
       * **ua:** The alphabetic prefix is formed by concatenating the initial letter of each word in the full microservice name.
 In this case, `ua` stands for `User Authentication` This prefix provides a concise representation of the backend microservice's primary function.
       * **0206:** The numeric suffix, such as `0206`, serves as a reference to the specific Flow and BLOCK within the system where the backend microservice is originally defined.
 This correlation facilitates traceability and understanding of the backend microservice's origin and context.
     * **no:** Specifies the target user group based on subscription plans.
 In this case, `no` indicates that the backend microservice is designed for users who do not have a subscription.
     * **us:** Indicates the geographical region for which the backend microservice is intended. `us` signifies that the backend microservice is designed for the United States market.
     * **en:** Specifies the language supported by the microservice. `en` indicates that the microservice is designed for English-speaking users.
     * **sd2:** Identifies the operational environment where the microservice is deployed. `sd2` signifies the Sambar development environment, indicating that the backend microservice is currently in a development phase.
     * **lo:** Specifies the region where the microservice is deployed. `lo` indicates that the microservice is deployed in the London region.
     * **src-cod:** Denotes the source code, indicating that this component contains the programming code that defines the backend microservice's functionality.
     * **php:** Specifies the programming language used to develop the backend microservice. `php` indicates that the source code is written in PHP.
     * **rep:** Indicates that this component is a repository, a collection of files and directories that store the backend microservice's code, configuration, and other resources.
     * **sd2:** Identifies the operational environment, `sd2` for Sambar development environment.
     * **dgo:** Indicates the cloud provider, DigitalOcean, where the backend microservice is deployed.

 <h1 id="Naming-Convention-for-Resource-Manifest-Repository">Naming Convention for Resource Manifest Repository</h1>

 The naming convention for the resource manifest repositories within the Sambar/LeBar/k8or web applications adheres to a consistent structure, designed for clarity and organization:

+* **Example:** `flow-2-ua0206-no-us-en-sd2-lo-res-mnf-php-rep-sd2-dgo`
     * **flow-2:** Indicates that this resource belongs to the `User Registration` Flow-2 of the Sambar web application, signifying its functional context within the broader application.
     * **ua0206:** Represents a unique identifier assigned to the backend microservice, ensuring its distinct identification within the system.
 This component consists of two parts:
       * **ua:** The alphabetic prefix is formed by concatenating the initial letter of each word in the full microservice name.
 In this case, `ua` stands for `User Authentication` This prefix provides a concise representation of the backend microservice's primary function.
       * **0206:** The numeric suffix, such as `0206`, serves as a reference to the specific Flow and BLOCK within the system where the backend microservice is originally defined.
 This correlation facilitates traceability and understanding of the backend microservice's origin and context.
     * **no:** Specifies the target user group based on subscription plans.
 In this case, `no` indicates that the backend microservice is designed for users who do not have a subscription.
     * **us:** Indicates the geographical region for which the backend microservice is intended. `us` signifies that the backend microservice is designed for the United States market.
     * **en:** Specifies the language supported by the microservice. `en` indicates that the microservice is designed for English-speaking users.
     * **sd2:** Identifies the operational environment where the microservice is deployed. `sd2` signifies the Sambar development environment, indicating that the backend microservice is currently in a development phase.
     * **lo:** Specifies the region where the microservice is deployed. `lo` indicates that the microservice is deployed in the London region.
     * **res-mnf:** Contains the resource manifest files, which define the configurations for the backend microservices.
     * **php:** Specifies the programming language used to develop the backend microservice. `php` indicates that the source code is written in PHP.
     * **rep:** Indicates that this component is a repository, a collection of files and directories that store the backend microservice's code, configuration, and other resources.
     * **sd2:** Identifies the operational environment, `sd2` for Sambar development environment.
     * **dgo:** Indicates the cloud provider, DigitalOcean, where the backend microservice is deployed.

 <h1 id="Naming-Convention-for-Test-Repository">Naming Convention for Test Repository</h1>

 The naming convention for the test repositories within the Sambar/LeBar/k8or web applications adheres to a consistent structure, designed for clarity and organization:

+* **Example:** `flow-2-ua0206-no-us-en-sd2-lo-tst-php-rep-sd2-dgo`
     * **flow-2:** Indicates that this resource belongs to the `User Registration` Flow-2 of the Sambar web application, signifying its functional context within the broader application.
     * **ua0206:** Represents a unique identifier assigned to the backend microservice, ensuring its distinct identification within the system.
 This component consists of two parts:
       * **ua:** The alphabetic prefix is formed by concatenating the initial letter of each word in the full microservice name.
 In this case, `ua` stands for `User Authentication` This prefix provides a concise representation of the backend microservice's primary function.
       * **0206:** The numeric suffix, such as `0206`, serves as a reference to the specific Flow and BLOCK within the system where the backend microservice is originally defined.
 This correlation facilitates traceability and understanding of the backend microservice's origin and context.
     * **no:** Specifies the target user group based on subscription plans.
 In this case, `no` indicates that the backend microservice is designed for users who do not have a subscription.
     * **us:** Indicates the geographical region for which the backend microservice is intended. `us` signifies that the backend microservice is designed for the United States market.
     * **en:** Specifies the language supported by the microservice. `en` indicates that the microservice is designed for English-speaking users.
     * **sd2:** Identifies the operational environment where the microservice is deployed. `sd2` signifies the Sambar development environment, indicating that the backend microservice is currently in a development phase.
     * **lo:** Specifies the region where the microservice is deployed. `lo` indicates that the microservice is deployed in the London region.
     * **tst:** Contains the testing documentation, which outlines the procedures and criteria for testing the backend microservice.
     * **php:** Specifies the programming language used to develop the backend microservice. `php` indicates that the source code is written in PHP.
     * **rep:** Indicates that this component is a repository, a collection of files and directories that store the backend microservice's code, configuration, and other resources.
     * **sd2:** Identifies the operational environment, `sd2` for Sambar development environment.
     * **dgo:** Indicates the cloud provider, DigitalOcean, where the backend microservice is deployed.

 <h1 id="Microservice-Types">Microservice Types</h1>